rocky-linux/documentation/docs/books/admin_guide/07-file-systems.md

 These are the pipe (_pipes_) and the _socket_ files.

 * **Pipe files** pass information between processes by FIFO (_First In, First Out_).
-One process writes transient information to a _pipe_ file and another reads it.
+One process writes transient information to a _pipe_ file, and another reads it.
 After reading, the information is no longer accessible.

 * **Socket files** allow bidirectional inter-process communication (on local or remote systems).
 They use an _inode_ of the file system.

 #### Link files

-These files give the possibility to give several logical names to the same physical file.
+These files allow the possibility of giving several logical names to the same physical file.
 A new access point to the file is therefore created.

 There are two types of link files:

-* Soft link file, also called symbolic link files;
+* Soft link files, also called symbolic link files;
-* Hard link file, also called physical link files.
+* Hard link files, also called physical link files.

 Their main features are: